Montenegro - Data Protection Overview

-There is no national variation in relation to contract with the data subject as a legal basis.
+There is no national variation in relation to the contract with the data subject as a legal basis.

 There is no national variation in relation to legal obligations as a legal basis.

-There is no national variation in relation to protection of life and other vital interests as a legal basis.
+There is no national variation in relation to the protection of life and other vital interests as a legal basis.

 There is no national variation in relation to public interest as a legal basis.

-There is no national variation in relation to legitimate interests of the data controller as a legal basis.
+There is no national variation in relation to the legitimate interests of the data controller as a legal basis.